 Who should be using retinoids?

-If your teenager is suffering from chronic acne, consider visiting a dermatologist and starting them on a low dosage of a Retin-A prescription.
+If your teenager is suffering from chronic acne, consider visiting a Board Certified Dermatologist to start them on a low dosage of a Retin-A prescription.
 Retin-A is usually recommended 2-3x a week.

 Retinol can be used every other night.
 If pigmentation and fine lines are starting to appear, retinol should definitely be a part of your skincare routine.
 But always check instructions, read labels and work with your doctor on frequency and duration of use.